 “Well at least I know how to read music, which is more than any of you lot,” she said.
 “So you’ll have to have me in your band because you won’t know what tune to sing.”

-“Ah come off it who’s ever heard of a band that knows how to read music?
+Laura scoffed: “Ah come off it who’s ever heard of a band that knows how to read music?
 We’re not the church choir!
-Now go and play computer games like a good little geek while we get ready to be famous.”
+Now go and play computer games like a good little geek, while we get ready to be famous.”

 It was particularly annoying when Sam spoke like that, because she was born only a year and a half before Gladys, but she looked a lot older, especially when she put on make-up, so somehow people took her more seriously.

 Dad was there for a while.
 He had got wind of this idea about forming a band – though nobody had actually told him about it.
-He said : “How about the Rich Girls?” because he was hoping that they would pay for his retirement.
-But the girls took no notice of him – they never did – so he went out to the front drive to fix his motor bike, which was how he usually spent Sunday evenings.
+He said, “How about the Rich Girls?”
+Because he was hoping that they would pay for his retirement.
+The girls took no notice of him, however – they never did, so he went out to the front drive to fix his motorbike, which was how he usually spent Sunday evenings.